 Pendo Guides

-• Flow triggers: Pendo’s guide activation options let you trigger an onboarding flow when new users land on a particular URL, use a specific device type, interact with a tagged element, or match the target segment.
+• Flow triggers: Pendo lets you trigger an onboarding flow when new users land on a particular URL, use a specific device type, interact with a tagged element, or match the target segment.

-• Localization settings: Localization settings can stop an onboarding flow from triggering if it hasn’t been translated into the user’s chosen language.
-Because Pendo has no AI-powered localization features, you’ll need to upload language CSVs manually for this to work.
+• Localization settings: Because Pendo has no AI-powered localization features, you’ll need to upload language CSVs manually for this to work.

 WalkMe for user onboarding